jheddings/dayone-import/README.md

 These scripts use a number of libraries to assist with procesing:

-- PyYAML
+- PyYAML - for loading config files
-- Pillow
-- Geocoder
+- Geocoder - for looking up places